alanhogan/zasm/README.md

 * Do not use `!important` (unless it is necessary due to some horrible legacy code you can't jettison).

-* Do write element-based selectors (except for the smallest number necessary in base styles).
+* Do not write element-based selectors (except for the smallest number necessary in base styles).
 For example, do not style `main` or `article`.
 Instead, invent a module and apply it.
-It is acceptable to use ancestor selectors to style elements within a content-focused module: `.cnt p { margin 1.2em 0; }` is a fine rule for styling paragraphs within your main content area `.cnt`.
+It is acceptable to use ancestor selectors to style elements within a content-oriented module: `.cnt p { margin 1.2em 0; }` is a fine rule for styling paragraphs within your main content area `.cnt`.